Hobo Day: Bummobile

-Hobo Day riots
+Hobo Day riot

 In 1990, students and people in Brookings for the event grew agitated after a cold, damp week and created what came to be known at the Hobo Day Riots.

 People poured from house parties and congregated at areas on and off campus.
 A bonfire was started and when a KSFY news vehicle from the Sioux Falls station arrived with a crew to cover the rowdy celebration, students went from jumping over the fire and showing off for the camera to rocking and eventually overturning the station wagon.

 Parade barricades were burned, light poles and street signs damaged and an SDSU campus police car was vandalized.
 Nine men were eventually charged with offenses and Hobo Day's future was in question, according to university officials.

 Large house parties were banned and the Hobo Day Committee apologized.